The 5 most nefarious opera performances

 Outrageous for some, brilliant for others… France Musique proposes you a selection of 5 much-discussed opera performances.

-This year, Mozart‘s Così fan tutte staged by Christophe Honoré has caused a scandal.
+In 2017, Mozart's Così fan tutte staged by Christophe Honoré caused a scandal.
 Programmed at the Aix-en-Provence Festival and then at the Edinburgh International Festival in late August, the latter decided to offer refunds to ticket holders ahead of the opening, since the controversial opera was considered too “provocative and sexually explicit”.
 Let us take this as an opportunity to make a – non-exhaustive - selection of the most controversial opera performances.

 Andrea Breth's version of La Traviata by Verdi, Brussels, 2012